 I am an eligible non-citizen with an Arrival/Departure Record (I-94) showing one of the following: Refugee, Asylum Granted, Parolee (for a minimum of one year) or Cuban-Haitian entrant | ✔ | |

-The TASFA is a paper financial aid application that asks questions similar to the FAFSA.
-The biggest difference is that you will submit a TASFA to each college you apply for along with your parents' IRS Tax Transcript and a Verification Worksheet.
+The TASFA is a Texas financial aid application that asks questions similar to the FAFSA.
+It is only for students who are not eligible to apply for federal financial aid.

 Students who are not eligible for federal aid through the FAFSA but are residents of Texas are eligible for state aid and may submit a TASFA.